 Step number two is you have to share all accounts and all passwords with your partner.
 You have to open up all of your social media accounts, all your emails, etc. You have to voluntarily give your phone over whenever your spouse desires it.
 You've broken trust.
 To earn that trust back, you have to open up all accounts.
 Sometimes it can be tempting to have secret accounts or secret this or secret that.
 But if you really want your marriage to recover, there's no point in having these secret pockets.
 You have to turn it all over.
 It will help the betrayed spouse slowly start trusting you again because at this point your word means nothing.
 You've broken trust, you've lied.
 What you say doesn't matter.
 Your actions are what matters.
 You have to open up all accounts because it helps the betrayed spouse.
-But it also helps you because sin loves secrecy.
+But it also helps you because affairs thrive in secrecy.
 So if you've been nurturing an affair and it's in the shadows, it's going to continue to linger on.
 But if it's out in the open and exposed and nowhere to grow, it's going to die.
 One way to think about affairs is the person who steps outside the marriage and has the affair, that's 100% their fault.
 However, the dynamic and the climate in the marriage that made them susceptible to stepping outside the marriage is usually both people's fault.
 Usually there's some type of climate, something going on in the marriage that increases the risk of the person to have an affair, but it's still their choice to step outside and have one.

 Step three is you have to show sincere remorse.
 If you're the one who's had the affair and you act indifferent towards the impact it's had on your marriage and your spouse, recovery is not possible.
 You have to take ownership for how devastating this has been to your relationship.
 Even if you were unhappy, even if your needs weren't being met, you broke your vows to your spouse and you did something highly traumatic.
 So it's critical to take ownership for how much you have rocked the foundation of your marriage.
 Heartfelt remorse for having the affair is paramount.
 If you don't take ownership for the affair and aren't remorseful, it's going to be next to impossible for your partner to forgive you.

-Step six is doing some cognitive behavioral therapy on yourself or with a therapist on what this affair means about you and your spouse.
+Step eight is doing some cognitive behavioral therapy on yourself or with a therapist on what this affair means about you and your spouse.
 A lot of times the betrayed spouse will have thoughts such as, "I'm married to a liar" or "I can never trust them" or "If I stay in this relationship I'm a fool" or I'm unlovable or else they wouldn't have cheated."
 A lot of these statements are generalizations and extreme and need to be adjusted.
 The person who had the affair can also have a lot of automatic negative thoughts such as "I'm a piece of trash for doing this" or I'm unlovable" or "I don't deserve forgiveness."
 So working through these thoughts is critical because you have to make sure you're making correct interpretations of what the affair means about you and your partner, no matter which role you're in.
 To capture the automatic negative thoughts write down every one that you have and then to the right of each one you're going to write down what the truth is.
-You won't be able to reason out all of these automatic negative thoughts in your mind.
+You won't be able to sift through all of these automatic negative thoughts in your mind.
 It's not gonna work, it's just murky water.
 But if you write them down where you can see them, then you'll be able to look at them and recognize which are generalizations or negative interpretation of the facts, etc. You'll start to see where your thinking is off or you may not see it.
 And this is where it's helpful to be working with a trained therapist who has experience working with couples and affairs so they can help you tease apart these automatic negative thoughts.
 You have to adjust those thoughts to something more accurate and adaptive in order to process through the affair and heal.

-Step seven is discovering what the top three things are you both need to fill up your love buckets to feel really loved and satisfied in your marriage and what the top three things are that drain your love buckets.
+Step nine is discovering what the top three things are you both need to fill up your love buckets to feel really loved and satisfied in your marriage and what the top three things are that drain your love buckets.
 This is going to be in future episodes, but we all have a love bucket inside of us and we all need certain things to fill them up.
 Some examples can include adoration, affection, recreation, emotional closeness, thoughtful gestures and the list goes on and on.
 When we're dating our partner fills up our love bucket without even thinking about it.
 But through the years they usually stop filling up our love bucket and then simultaneously they start doing things that drains our love buckets.
 Some common drainers are criticism, defensiveness, stonewalling, contempt, being too independent, not sharing power, etc. A marriage is at risk for an affair when one or both partners have low love buckets.
 Weeds grow in dry ground.
 So part of the recovery process is finding out what the top three things you both need to fill up your love buckets and the top three things that drain your love buckets.
 One of the best ways to affair proof your relationship moving forward is making sure you're keeping one another's love buckets full and that requires intentionally filling it while you're simultaneously avoiding draining it.
 When that's happening, why would you want anybody else?
 Your bucket's full.

 The last step on recovering from an affair is discussing what boundaries you both will follow moving forward to reduce your risk of affairs.
 What's that going to look like for your relationship?
-For example, how should boundaries look when your traveling on business or pleasure away from one another?
+For example, how should boundaries look when you're traveling on business or pleasure away from one another?
 How should it look if you're going out with your friends for the night without your partner?
 What boundaries should you have around colleagues?
 What about at the gym?
 What should your limits be with alcohol when you're not together?
 What's not acceptable to discuss with the opposite gender?
 Working through these boundaries is vital to develop a unified front against future affairs.
 So many couples fall into affairs because they put themselves in risky situations without realizing the risk and then they're surprised when it turns into an affair.